shahabafshar/wordpress-multisite-docker/README.md

 # 🚀 WordPress Multisite Docker Stack

-A production-ready WordPress multisite Docker stack optimized for performance, security, and popular plugins. **Multisite-only configuration - deploy with one click in Portainer!**
+A production-ready WordPress Multisite Docker stack with **fully automated installation**.
+Just deploy and visit your site - WordPress multisite will be ready instantly!
+Optimized for performance, security, and popular plugins.

 ## ✨ Features

-- ✅ **WordPress Multisite** - Ready out-of-the-box (multisite-only)
+- ✅ **Fully Automated Multisite** - Complete WordPress multisite setup without any manual steps
 - ✅ **MariaDB 11.5** - Optimized database
 - ✅ **Redis** - Object caching for performance
 - ✅ **Nginx** - Optimized for WordPress and plugins